cyroxx/SAR-Client/docu/handbook.md

 App restarts and try again to login.

 #  Navigation
 ## Header
 You have a navigation bar to navigate to all cases, see the map and create a new case.
 At the right end of the navigation bar you can open with the arrow symbol a flyout to goto the app settings or to logout

 ## Footer
-abc
 ## Filter on Left-Hand-Side
 - Vehicles
 - Case Status

 # Cases
+## Fields for a case
 **Boattype**
+Select the boattype if you know it.
 - Rubber
 - Wood
-- Steal or other
+- Steal or Other
-Select the boattype if you know it.

 **Status**
 - Critical